 Peppermint and Double Chocolate

 Winter wedding cakes are all about rich, indulgent flavors.
-"Something about cool peppermint just makes it feel like the holidays," says Elysia Root, owner and creative director of Chicago's Elysia Root Cakes, who pairs the wintry flavor with decadent double chocolate cake, pink peppermint buttercream, crushed candy canes, and dark chocolate ganache.
+"Something about cool peppermint just makes it feel like the holidays," says Elysia Root of Chicago's Elysia Root Cakes, who pairs the wintry flavor with decadent double chocolate cake, pink peppermint buttercream, crushed candy canes, and dark chocolate ganache.
 "It's sweet and refreshing, and when paired with the chocolate, it's a delicious way to savor the season and finish a wedding meal!"
 The crushed candy canes and rich peppermint buttercream are an unexpected textural contrast your guests will love.

 Root's brown butter spice cake, frosted with cream cheese and maple sugar buttercream fillings, combines cinnamon, cloves, nutmeg, allspice, cardamom, and fresh ginger with rich molasses and brown butter.
 "This warm flavor is amazing for a cold and snowy night," she explains.
 "Spice cake is a timeless winter classic, and the brown butter adds some extra depth, alongside a little tang from the cream cheese and the sweetness of real maple syrup."

 For an adventurous couple looking for something unexpected, look to the spicy-sweet combination of Mexican chocolate in Root's chile chocolate cake with Mexican chocolate buttercream and chocolate fudge.
 "We spice chocolate cake with cinnamon and cayenne, then pair it with cinnamon-spiced Mexican chocolate buttercream and a single layer of bittersweet chocolate fudge," describes Root.
 It's not for the traditionalist, but it's a winning combination that will surprise your guests and become their new favorite wintry treat.

 Butter Almond and White Chocolate Ganache Filling